yesyinka/blog_source/_posts/2014-03-10-oop-concepts-in-python-2-dot-x-part-2.markdown

 This little example shows a lot about the Python typing system.
 The variable `a` is not statically declared, after all it can contain only one type of data: a memory address.
 When we assign the number 5 to it, Python stores in `a` the _address_ of the number 5 (`0x89812b0` in my case, but your result will be different).
 The `type()` built-in function is smart enough to understand that we are not asking about the type of `a` (which is always a reference), but about the type of the content.
 When you store another value in `a`, the string `"five"`, Python shamelessly replaces the previous content of the variable with the new address.

 So, thanks to the reference system, Python type system is both _strong_ and _dynamic_.
-The definition of those two concepts is not universal, so if you are interested in those concepts be ready to dive into a brad matter.
+The definition of those two concepts is not universal, so if you are interested in those concepts be ready to dive into a broad matter.
 However, in Python, the meaning of those two words is the following:

 * type system is _strong_ because everything has a well-defined type, that you can check with the `type()` built-in
 * type system is _dynamic_ since the type of a variable is not explicitly declared, but changes with the content

 Onward!
-We just scratched the surface.
+We just scratched the surface of the whole thing.

 To explore the subject a little more, try to define the simplest function in Python (apart from an empty function)